neerawrt/hello-world/README.md

 hello-world
 ===========

-for learning github, git and other tools
+for learning github, git and other tools.
+I am taking Udacity course on Javascript on 12/9/2014.